learn-co-curriculum/reading-ios-sorting-basic/README.md

 5. Utilize a sort descriptor on the data in an `NSArray` with the `sortedArrayUsingDescriptors:` method.
 6. Utilize subordinate sort descriptors on the data in an `NSArray`.
 7. Make a reversed copy of a sort descriptor with the `reversedSortDescriptor` method.
+8. Sort an array using an `NSSortDescriptor` with a `nil` key path.

 ## The Prevalence Of Sorting